futotorofu/FileHook.NET/README.md

 A simple yet relatively powerful tool that copies lines from text files to your clipboard.

 ## Requirements
-.NET Framework 4.5.
-If you want to use XInput, you need to be running Windows 8 or higher (or on Linux, a fairly recent version of Wine, whether stable or staging) as well as have an XInput compatible controller, such as an Xbox 360 or One controller.
+.NET Framework 4.8.
+If you want to use XInput, you need to be running Windows 8 or higher (or on Linux, you could compile to native ~~ or use a fairly recent version of Wine, whether stable or staging~~) as well as have an XInput compatible controller, such as an Xbox 360 or One controller.

 ## Usage
 **This tool is intended for use in conjunction with browser extensions such as Clipboard Inserter and Yomichan or a program such as Chiitrans Lite.
 Explaining their use is out of the scope of this document.**

+### Blue Sky mode has been removed.
+Blue Sky mode has become unnecessary in this day and age.
+If you still have untreated scripts, I suggest using [Enorovan's cleaner script](https://gist.github.com/Enorovan/7b1bdef0674c2d30a8238bbb51c0e566).

 * Place `FileHook.NET.exe` in its own folder.
 * To open a script, click on `Select script...` or `File -> Open...`.